 Intensive Detention Reentry Program

 The Department implemented the Intensive Detention Reentry Program (IDRP) in July 2004.
-IDRP is intended for use in chronic non-compliance parole cases in which community supervision is likely to be continued and a need for short term programming has been identified.
-The Department currently contracts with the Ingham and the Clinton County Jails to house up to 250 parole violators - ICJ has 190 beds and CCJ has 60 beds.
+IDRP is intended for use in chronic non-compliance parole cases in which community supervision is likely to be continued and to re-focus the offender's attention toward compliance with parole rules when returned to the community.
+The Department currently contracts with the Ingham County Jail to house up to 100 parole violators.
 Violation behavior could include technical violations - e.g., failure to report, failure to attend treatment, etc., - or may include new misdemeanor or non-assaultive felony pending charges that meet certain criteria.
-Offenders may be placed in IDRP for up to 120 days with the average stay of 30 days.
+Offenders may be placed in IDRP for up to 45 days with the average stay of 30 days.